Home » Student Loan Repayment

 Temporary return of ICR and PAYE plans

-One upside, however, is that two IDR plans that were supposed to sunset on July 1, 2024, are now technically available again.
+One upside, however, is that two IDR plans that were supposed to sunset on July 1, 2024, could technically become available again.
 Income-Contingent Repayment (ICR) and Pay As You Earn (PAYE) are two older IDR plans that were to be phased out in conjunction with the full implementation of the SAVE plan regulations.
-But with those regulations now enjoined (or blocked) by the courts, ICR and PAYE are back – at least for now.
+But with those regulations now enjoined (or blocked) by the courts, ICR and PAYE could be back – at least for now.

 Why IBR may be a safer choice for loan forgiveness